 Treaty of Cardiff

-Urenco’s shares are ultimately held one third by the UK government, through Enrichment Investments Limited, one third by the Dutch government, through Ultra-Centrifuge Nederland N.V., and one third by two German utilities, through a holding company, Uranit UK Limited.
-Shares in its German holding company are indirectly held 50% by E.ON S.E. and 50% by RWE AG.
+One third of Urenco’s shares are ultimately held by the UK government, through Enrichment Investments Limited, one third by the Dutch government, through Ultra-Centrifuge Nederland N.V., and one third by two German utilities, through a holding company, Uranit UK Limited.
+Shares in the German holding company are indirectly held 50% by E.ON S.E. and 50% by RWE AG.